 Be Well at South University Program licensed counselors are available to assist you with balancing school with work and other responsibilities, short-term counseling services, life, and career coaching, medical advocacy, and personal concierge services.
 Please contact the Dean of Student Affairs with any questions about this service.
 As a matter of policy, the counselors are encouraged; if and when they deem it appropriate, to inform persons being counseled of the procedures to report crimes on a voluntary, confidential basis for inclusion into the annual crime statistics.
-To confidentially report a crime, please contact the Dean of Student Affairs at (912) 201-8079 to confidentiality report a crime.
+To confidentially report a crime, please contact the Dean of Student Affairs at 512-516-8680 to confidentiality report a crime.

 If a student is a victim of a crime and does not want to pursue action with South University's system or the criminal justice system, the student still may want to consider making a confidential report.
 With the student's permission, the Dean of Student Affairs can file a report on the details of the incident without revealing the student's identity.
 The purpose of the confidential report is to comply with the student's wish to keep the matter confidential, while taking steps to ensure the safety of the student and that of others.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for South University.
-Reports are kept in a secure location in the office of the Dean of Student Affairs.
+Reports are kept in a secure location in the office of Student Affairs.

-The Dean of Student Affairs conducts quarterly outreach and individual well-being workshops for you that are designed to increase awareness in areas such as diversity, safety, health and wellness.
+The Student Affairs Department conducts quarterly outreach and individual well-being workshops for you that are designed to increase awareness in areas such as diversity, safety, health and wellness.

-For additional information on Student Support Services, please contact the Dean of Student Affairs at (912) 201-8079.
+For additional information on Student Support Services, please contact the Dean of Student Affairs at (512) 516-8680.

 South University maintains a Daily Crime Log of all criminal incidents reported to the institution.
 The Daily Crime Log includes the date and time the incident occurred, the nature of the offense, the location of the offense, the offense allegedly committed and the disposition of the complaint if known.
-The Daily Crime Log is available for public inspection in the office of the Dean of Student Affairs during normal business hours.
+The Daily Crime Log is available for public inspection at the security desk during normal business hours.